Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-2/week-2/2-2-0-intro-to-DOM/README.md

 ### Part 4 - Link a script

 We need to use some JS to manipulate the dom, so let's add a script tag and link to an actual `index.js` script to the tail of the body
-  - explain there are lots of ways to load scripts, this is the simplest for now, but they'll learn more soon!
+  - there are lots of ways to load scripts, this is the simplest for now, but you'll learn more soon!
   - importance of using **relative** links, so either `./file.js` or nothing `'file.js'`
+  Portability:

+Relative links make your web project more portable.
+If you decide to move your entire project to a different directory or even to a different server, relative links can adapt more easily since they are based on the structure of your project rather than hard-coded absolute paths.
+Ease of Maintenance:

+Relative links simplify maintenance.
+If you need to update the location of a resource (like an image, stylesheet, or script), you only need to update the link in one place.
+Absolute links, on the other hand, might require changes in multiple locations if the base URL changes.
+Collaboration:

+When working on a project collaboratively or when sharing code with others, relative links reduce potential issues.
+Different team members may have different absolute paths, but relative links ensure that resources are referenced consistently.
+Testing and Development Environments:

+In development and testing environments, projects are often hosted on local servers or different subdomains.
+Relative links allow you to work seamlessly in different environments without having to change paths.
+URL Consistency:

+Relative links help maintain URL consistency within your project.
+If you use absolute URLs, you might encounter issues with mixed content warnings or encounter problems when transitioning between HTTP and HTTPS.

 - Leave the original, explain that it’s possible to have multiple scripts, like 3rd party libraries
-  - however, discourage doing this for now (we’ll explain why later when we introduce modules)
+  - We don't need to this for now (we’ll explain why later when we introduce modules!)

 Time: 3min<br/>